trskop/yx/README.md

   Anything that is inside that directory is considered a project.
 For example application source code.

-* **Environment** --- is a set of task necessary for setting up tooling for development/building/etc. One **Project** can have multiple **Environments**.
+* **Environment** --- is a set of tasks necessary for setting up tooling for development/building/etc. One **Project** can have multiple **Environments**.
-  For example when the same project is built with multiple versions of of a compiler then environment is a configuration for just one of them.
+  For example when the same project is built with multiple versions of of a compiler, then one environment is a configuration for a specifc compiler version.

 What YX Is Not